-- Research projects (This does not include assessments conducted only for internal improvement purposes (up to two percent of the award).
-For information on distinguishing between research and assessments, see the heading on this topic in the Funding Restrictions section of this solicitation and the Solicitation Companion Guide). - 2.
-Mediation involving offenders and victims being physically present in the same place, in cases where domestic violence, dating violence, sexual assault, or stalking is an issue. - 3.
+- 2. Mediation involving offenders and victims being physically present in the same place, in cases where domestic violence, dating violence, sexual assault, or stalking is an issue. - 3.
 Parent education programs. - 4.
 Individual, group, and family counseling. - 5.
-Telephonic and/or virtual monitoring of supervised visitation. - 6.
+Telephonic and/or virtual monitoring of supervised visitation.
+(OVW will grant temporary exceptions to grantees experiencing extreme impediments, such as the COVID-19 pandemic or a natural disaster, to in-person supervised visitation.) - 6.
 Supervised visitation and exchange services unrelated to domestic violence, dating violence, child sexual abuse, sexual assault, or stalking. - 7.
-Legal representation in child protection cases, except for cases in which the legal services are provided to a victim of domestic violence and the proceedings relate to or arise out of the abuse or violence committed against the victim. - 8.
-Legal representation in child sexual abuse cases, except for cases in which the legal services are provided to nonoffending parents and relate to family matters, including civil protection orders, custody, and divorce, and in which the other parent is represented by counsel. - 9.
+Legal representation in child protection cases, except for cases in which the legal services are provided to a victim of domestic violence and the proceedings relate to or arise out of the abuse or violence committed against the victim. - Legal representation in child sexual abuse cases, except for cases in which the legal services are provided to nonoffending parents and relate to family matters, including civil protection orders, custody, and divorce, and in which the other parent is represented by counsel. - 9.
 Criminal defense of victims charged with crimes. - 10.
-Support of law reform initiatives, including but not limited to improve litigation. - 11.
+Support of law reform initiatives, including, but not limited to, impact litigation. - 11.
 Civil legal services and pro se victim assistance programs that exceed 50% of the total project costs and activities.

-Applications that propose activities that are deemed to be substantially out-of-scope may receive a deduction in points during the review process or may be eliminated from consideration entirely.
+Applications that propose activities deemed to be substantially out-of-scope may receive a deduction in points during the review process or may be eliminated from consideration.